CrimsonAS/rengine/README.md

 include/animation
  - The animation system
  - no dependences, can be used stand alone
- - all inline

 include/windowsystem
  - The windowsystem/display/screen interfaces
  - depends on src/common

-src/qt
+include/backend/
- - Implementation of a Qt backend
+ - Implementation of backends
+    -> qt/qtbackend.h: for qt one
+    -> sdl/sdlbackend.h: for the sdl one

 src/sailfish
  - Implementation of a Sailfish system (todo :)

 3rdparty
- - stb_image.h -> for easy image loading
+ - stb headers for reading and writing

 tests
- - tst_node
- - tst_mathtypes
- - tst_keyframes

-examples
- - hello -> sample to show it works
+ - tst_keyframes: tests for the animation system
+ - tst_mathtypes: unit tests for the math classes
+ - tst_node: unit tests for node classes
+ - tst_property: unit tests for the property concept
+ - tst_render: unit tests for rendering
+ - tst_signal: unit tests for the signal concept

+examples - The examples are simple snippets meant to illustrate how a concept works
+ - ex_benchmark_rectangles: benchmark on creating/destroying 1000 rects per frame, including rendering
+ - ex_blur: shows the blurring
+ - ex_filters: shows how color filtering works
+ - ex_layeredopacity: shows layered opacity
+ - ex_rectangles: shows to render with 3D projection
+ - ex_shadow: shows drop shadow